 Ecuador Temporary Resident Visa Types

 There are several different types of Ecuador Temporary Resident Visas, and the requirements vary depending on the type you get.
-The physical visa is a fancy sticker that gets applied to a page in your passport by a government official.

-Professional and pensioner visas can be issued while you’re still in the US so you can come to Ecuador with your visa already affixed to your passport.
+Professional and pensioner visas can be issued while you’re still in the US so you can come to Ecuador with your visa already attached to your passport.
 However, you have to come to Ecuador to pick up your investor visa in person from the ministry.

 We’re here in Ecuador on a Professional Visa, which means we still work, have regular income from outside Ecuador (at least $385/month as of our temporary visa application in 2017), and a degree from an approved university.
 You can find the approved university list here…